Slashee-the-Cow/StacksOfShapes/README.md

 # Stacks of Shapes
 A cornucopia of delightful things to add to your scene!
 Not only do we have 3D objects (mostly based on geometry) but we also have 2D shapes extruded you can add to your print for the finishing touch.

+### Notice:
+**If you have automatic slicing turned on, it will be turned off for a few seconds after adding a shape.
+This is to avoid a bug in Cura which could make it crash.**

 ## 3D
 You want some basic shapes to add to your scene? **We got them.**
 You want some slightly less than basic shapes to add to your scene? **We got them.**